marcinbelczewski/aws-serverless-webapp-workshop/workshop/content/StaticWebHosting/Repository.en.md

     ```
     git pull ../aws-serverless-webapp-workshop WildRydesVue
     ```
-1. Add your CodeCommit repository as a remote:
+1. Add your CodeCommit repository as a remote.
+Adjust the %INITIALS% prefix in the command below to match your CodeCommit repository prefix:
     ```
-    git remote add origin codecommit://wild-rydes
+    git remote add origin codecommit://%INITIALS%-wild-rydes
     ```
 1. Push the code to your new CodeCommit repository:
     ```